 By the middle 1780s he had established himself as an accomplished painter of miniature portraits, a field that Charles ceded to him by a special agreement in 1786.
 A surviving sketchbook indicates that by the late 1780s he became interested in landscape subjects; his early examples of this genre are topographical and reveal familiarity with British artistic conventions.
 When his eyesight weakened around 1810 he abandoned miniature painting and began to specialize in large portraits and still lifes.
 James exhibited still lifes at the Pennsylvania Academy between 1824 and 1830.
 Late in life he resumed his interest in landscape painting, and these works reveal a heightened romanticism.
 Three of his daughters were noted artists.
 He died in 1831.

 Until the early 1790s James's oeuvre bore the unmistakable imprint of Charles, but thereafter he developed a more fluent, painterly, and colorful style.
 James is now recognized as the most skilled miniature painter of his era, one of the founders of the American still life tradition, and an important pioneer in landscape painting prior to the emergence of the Hudson River School.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue

 Sellers, Charles Coleman.
 "James Peale."
 In The Peale Family: Three Generations of American Artists, edited by Charles H. Elam.
 Detroit, 1967.